textileio/community/docs/install/the-daemon.md

       textile/go-textile:latest-cafe

 !!! success
     At last, your Textile peer is online.
-Head over to the [command-line client section](/clients/command-line) to learn about account sync, finding contacts, adding threads and files, chatting, and more.
+Now you're ready to start the [tour](/a-tour-of-textile)!

 <br>